 Since the end of martial law in 1987, Taiwan has transformed itself into a vibrant democracy.
 The first democratic elections for the Legislative Yuan (legislature) were held in 1992, with democratic elections for the Presidency following in 1996.The central government consists of the Office of the President and five branches – the Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan and Control Yuan.
 The President, as Head of State, has command of the armed forces and the authority to promulgate laws under the Constitution of the Republic of China.

 The Executive Yuan, Taiwan's Cabinet, is the main policymaking arm of government, and consists of the Premier, Vice Premier, Ministry and Commission Chairs, and Ministers without Portfolio.
 Its members are presidential appointees in the American style rather than elected representatives.
-Currently, there are eight ministries and 29 other Cabinet-level organizations under the Executive Yuan.
+Currently, there are nine ministries and 24 other agencies under the Executive Yuan.

 There are two main political parties in Taiwan.
 The modern Kuomintang (KMT), evolved from the former military government Nationalist Party.
 The KMT's support base is in northern Taiwan, where the Nationalist government and its supporters from the mainland established their new capital, Taipei.
 The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises that had been established under the Nationalist government.